What Is Calibration?

 • When it is recommended by the manufacturer

 Having a device that reads accurately is very important and has a huge impact on both commerce and safety.
-If you need to have a device calibrated then contact Garber Metrology.
+If you need to have a device calibrated, then contact Garber Metrology.
 Not only have they been in service since 1975, but they even make house calls (which can be very beneficial if you have a large device or need a calibration done on the quick.)
-Garber understands exactly what’s required of your devices and can help you calibrate to you or your customers needs.
+Garber understands exactly what’s required of your devices and can help you calibrate to you, or your customer’s needs.